Mainstream Media Tries to Spin Mexican Flag Furor

 Read the Tribune article at mailtribune.com.
 You may read the articles written by the US~Observer and NewsWithViews by clicking on the following stories:

-Editor’s Note: In Flag story #1 we asked people to e-mail us their view on the article by asking the simple question, “Should “Old Glory” be flown below the Mexican National flag?”
+Editor’s Note: In our first flag story we asked people to e-mail us their view on the article by asking the simple question, “Should ‘Old Glory’ be flown below the Mexican National flag?”
 We have received over four thousand responses, some of which we have included in our special Flag Letters to the Editor in this edition.
-Of the thousands of responses we only received one letter where the respondent said simply, “Yes” in answer to the question.
+We only received one letter where the respondent simply said, “Yes” in answer to the question.

 Because of the initial article, the amount of public opinion, and the photographs included, we received a response from from the main public relations officer of the Oregon Employment Office that the flag had been removed.
-But what we didn’t know, at first, is that the American flag had been removed as well, prompting our follow-up article Flag story #2.
+But what we didn’t know, at first, is that the American flag had been removed as well, prompting our follow-up article.